bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

 Charlie clicks on the `bitcoin:` URI in his browser.
 His browser's URI handler sends the URI to his wallet program.
-The wallet is aware of the Payment Protocol, so it parses the `r` parameter and sends an HTTP GET to that URL looking for a Payment Request.
+The wallet is aware of the Payment Protocol, so it parses the `r` parameter and sends an HTTP GET to that URL looking for a payment request.

-The Payment Request may include private information, such as Charlie's mailing address, but the wallet must be able to access it without using prior authentication, such as HTTP cookies, so a publicly-accessible HTTPS URL with a guess-resistant part is typically used.
-The unique public key created for the Payment Request can be used to create a unique identifier.
-This is why, in the example URI above, the Payment Request URL contains the P2PKH address:
+The PaymentRequest message may include private information, such as Charlie's mailing address, but the wallet must be able to access it without using prior authentication, such as HTTP cookies, so a publicly-accessible HTTPS URL with a guess-resistant part is typically used.
+The unique public key created for the payment request can be used to create a unique identifier.
+This is why, in the example URI above, the PaymentRequest URL contains the P2PKH address:
 `https://example.com/pay/mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN`

 After receiving the HTTP GET to the URL above, the Payment Request-generating CGI program on Bob's webserver takes the unique identifier from the URL and looks up the corresponding details in the database.
-It then creates a Payment Details message with the following information:
+It then creates a PaymentDetails message with the following information:

 * The amount of the order in satoshis and the output script to be paid.